 My class included 19 Hispanic children and 1 Caucasian child.
 All spoke English, but for many, Spanish was the primary language in the home.
 I loved every minute with my little group.
 We had amazing parties and our potluck teacher meals were to die for.
 School lunch was catered by a local Mexican restaurant (yum!).
 Not kidding!

-Were you given supplies or materials?
+Were you given supplies?

 What was the hardest part of your first year of teaching?